ghousseyn/phiber-myo/README.md

   		 --action <action name>

-  		 Creates an action for a controller
+  		 Creates an action for a given controller